menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

   :widths: 15, 85

   "Attach service", "Attaches a previously detached server/service."
   "Detach server", "Detaches or disables the server/service.
 When a server is detached, it is not synchronized with Micetro and excluded from various checks.
 When a server is detached, it is greyed out in the service view grid.
-The server can be attached again for it to be part of the server synchronization again.."
+The server can be attached again for it to be part of the server synchronization again."
   "View history", "Allows to view history for the selected server/service."
   "Remove service", "Removes the selected server/service from Micetro.
 This option is only available with the Administrator account."
-  "Synchronize", "Triggers synchronization of zones and record or scopes."
+  "Synchronize", "Triggers synchronization of zones and records or scopes."

 Service States